Huw Price

-Huw Price (/hjuː praɪs/; born 17 May 1953) is an Australian philosopher, formerly the Bertrand Russell Professor in the Faculty of Philosophy, Cambridge, and a Fellow of Trinity College, Cambridge.
+Huw Price (/ˈhjuː ˈpraɪs/; born 17 May 1953) is a British-born Australian philosopher, formerly the Bertrand Russell Professor in the Faculty of Philosophy, Cambridge, and a Fellow of Trinity College, Cambridge.

 He was previously Challis Professor of Philosophy and Director of the Centre for Time at the University of Sydney, and before that Professor of Logic and Metaphysics at the University of Edinburgh.
 He is also one of three founders and the Academic Director of the Centre for the Study of Existential Risk at the University of Cambridge, and the Academic Director of the Leverhulme Centre for the Future of Intelligence.

 Work

 Price is known for his work in philosophy of physics and for his brand of "neo-pragmatism" and "anti-representationalism", according to which "all utterances must be looked at through the lens of their function in our interactions, not the metaphysics of their semantic relations."
 This view has acknowledged affinities with the work of Robert Brandom and, earlier, Wilfrid Sellars.

 He was elected a Fellow of Australian Academy of the Humanities in 1994, and a Fellow of the British Academy in 2012.